Æ

 How to Cancel an Appointment

-Team Meetings and Appointments – To cancel a team meeting or appointment, call or leave a message with the social worker assigned to your team.
+Team Meetings and Appointments – To cancel a team meeting or appointment, call or leave a message with at least one of the therapists on your child’s therapy team.

 Individual Sessions – To cancel an individual session, contact the treating therapist.

-Assessment and Recheck Appointments – When cancelling an assessment or recheck appointment, remember to notify other professionals scheduled to attend, such as your infant and child development services worker or your resource teacher.
+Assessment and Recheck Appointments – When cancelling an assessment or recheck appointment, please contact the therapist with whom you had an appointment.
+Remember to notify other professionals scheduled to attend, such as your infant and child development services worker or your resource teacher.

 Inclement Weather